brettcoppolo/PedalBuildingStuff/Illustrations/Knobs/Davies-Style-Knobs/README.md

-# Component Illustrations - Davies "Style" Knobs
+# Component Illustrations - Davies Style Knobs

 Illustrations that I find useful when designing enclosures.
 These come in handy for testing label placement and to get a general feel for the look of the finished pedal.